Windower/Lua/addons/Yush/ReadMe.md

 If true, will display the current macro set you are in.
 The name it displays is the same name it has in the file it loads.

+**VerboseKeys**

+If true, will append the list of keybinds for the current macro set.

 **VerboseOutput**

 Determines where the current macro set will be displayed (only effective if the *Verbose* setting is `true`).
 The following options are available: